developer-rakeshpaul/scrapex/RELEASING.md

 ## One-time setup

+- Preferred: configure **npm Trusted Publishing** (OIDC) for this GitHub repo/package so GitHub Actions can publish without storing an npm token.
-- Create a GitHub Actions secret named `NPM_TOKEN` with an npm automation token that can publish `scrapex`.
+- Alternative (token-based): create a GitHub Actions secret named `NPM_TOKEN` using an npm token allowed to publish with 2FA enabled (npm may require an Automation token or a granular token with 2FA bypass for publishing).

 ## Publish an alpha (example: `v1.0.0-alpha.1`)